whoispratik/pratikbahadurthapa/docs/projects/idp.md

 # Interest Discovery Platform

 ## Introduction
-This project was done in collaboration with my classmate and desk partner **Sakriya Pyakurel** who played a crucial role in training the models as well as making the models available using fastapi
+This project was done in collaboration with my classmate and desk partner **Sakriya Pyakurel** who played a crucial role in training the models as well as making the models available using FastApi.

-We set out to build a system that analyzes users’ posts, the types of content they like, and their comments to uncover their real interests and serve them a personalized feed.
-To achieve this, we used a labeled dataset of Reddit posts from 1,014 subreddits (collected up to 2018).
-We developed two models: one that categorizes posts into topics like electronics, sports, and more, and another that predicts a user’s interests based on their interactions.
+This project
 ### Scope
 The Interest Discovery Platform aims to help users uncover hidden interests based on the analysis of their natural online activities—posts, comments, and material that they enjoy.